2011 All-Ireland Senior Hurling Championship: Teams

 A total of fourteen teams will contest the championship, including thirteen teams from the 2010 championship and one promoted team from the 2010 Christy Ring Cup.

 Laois, Carlow and Wexford were the first teams to exit the 2010 championship; however, there was no relegation play-off.
 They would all contest the 2011 championship.

 2010 Christy Ring Cup champions Westmeath secured direct promotion to the championship.
 The team made their top flight return after being relegated at the end of the 2006 championship.

+General information

+Fourteen counties will compete in the All-Ireland Senior Hurling Championship: nine teams in the Leinster Senior Hurling Championship and five teams in the Munster Senior Hurling Championship.